Breast cancer prevention – symptoms, risk factors, diagnosis

 Breast self-examination

-The first and basic examination that you should make a habit of is breast self-examination.
-Start as early as possible, self-examination should be done even from the age of 20.
+The first and most basic examination you should develop is breast self-examination.
+Start as early as possible; self-examinations should be performed starting from the age of 20.

-You should always perform a breast check a week after your period (self-examination, ultrasound, mammogram).
-Hormonal fluctuations make your breasts swollen and hypersensitive before and during your period.
+You should always check your breasts a week after your period (self-examination, ultrasound, mammogram).
+Hormonal fluctuations can cause your breasts to become swollen and tender before and during your period.

-To perform a self-examination, follow some of the steps below:
+To perform a self-examination, follow these few steps:

-1. Stand in front of a mirror, raise your hands high up and check for changes in the shape of the breasts, for discoloration, for wrinkling or excessive tightness of the skin.
+- Stand in front of a mirror, raise your arms high up and check if you see any changes in the shape of your breasts, any discoloration, or if your skin is wrinkled or excessively tight.

-2. Place your hands on your hips and also check to see if you see the above changes.
+- Place your hands on your hips and also check if you see any of the above changes.

-4. Perform the test in the shower.
-Put one hand on the back of your head, while using the other to control the breast.
-Stagger lightly with your three middle fingers in circular motions along the breast, up and down and back again.
-Repeat these actions while holding your hand along your torso.
+- Perform the examination in the shower.
+Place one hand behind your head and use the other to check your breast.
+Lightly move your three middle fingers in circular motions along your breast, up and down, and back again.
+Repeat this motion with your arm at your side.

-Mammography is a radiograph of the breast that allows detection of small cancerous lesions that cannot be felt by hand.
+Mammography is an x-ray image of the breast that allows the detection of small, unpalpable cancerous lesions.
 Its sensitivity is estimated at 80-90%.
-Considered the best way to detect early breast cancer in women over 40.
+It is considered the best way to detect early breast cancer in women over 40.

-Nowadays, mammography is performed in an advanced digital system, which dramatically increases the precision of imaging and allows magnification of any sections for more accurate analysis.
-3D tomosynthesis mammography, which involves 3D imaging of the breast, is particularly precise and reliable.
-It is effective even in difficult diagnostic cases, in the examination of breasts with a large amount of glandular-fibrous tissue.
+Nowadays, mammography is performed using an advanced digital system, which significantly increases imaging precision and allows for the magnification of any section for more detailed analysis.
+3D mammography with tomosynthesis, which involves three-dimensional breast imaging, is particularly precise and reliable.
+It is effective even in difficult diagnostic cases, especially in breasts with a large amount of glandular and fibrous tissue.

 Breast cancer diagnosis